-Praesis Ut Prosis (Serve in order to lead)
+Praesis Ut Prosis (Lead in order to serve)

 Inscription, Harrow School Monitors Book (established 1770)

 Harrow's 20 or so School Monitors lead and set an example to their peers.
 Their three-day training course incorporates team building, safeguarding instruction, pastoral case studies, public speaking and listening skills.
 In the Houses, they work closely with their House Master and their House equivalents to ensure that all aspects of School and House life run well, consultatively and in the boys' best interests.
 Central to their role is the shared recognition that this is a job, not a reward: indeed, when they receive their key to the Vaughan Library to mark their appointment, those present do not applaud.
 Instead, they are congratulated once their work is complete.